vlexvnder/legal123webpres/WebPres.md

 ![](sj-race-arrest-bar.png)

-Clearly, there are significant racial disparities in arrests.
+There are significant racial disparities in arrests.
 But, we still need to determine if the demographics of the location of the arrest affect its outcome.

 ## Modelling
 In order to answer our question, we constructed several logistic regression models.
 We chose to use logistic regression models because they are quick to train and have high explainability, which is key because we will be analyzing the importance of the plurality race in the census tract in which each stop occurred.